FAQ

 What is New Eyes?

-New Eyes is a 501(c)(3) nonprofit that gives glasses to those in need.
+New Eyes is a 501(c)(3) nonprofit that gives glasses to those in need and educates the public about the benefits of clear vision.
 Since 1932, New Eyes has provided clear vision to over 10 million people in the United States and throughout the world.
-Our focus is on providing free prescription eyewear for those in need and educating the public about the benefits of clear vision.

-In 2022, New Eyes launched our private line of premium eyewear to support our mission.
-Glasses purchased from Azimuth directly provide revenue for New Eyes to accomplish our mission (no donations to 3rd party organizations here!).
-For every Azimuth eyewear purchase, two people in need in the US receive glasses from New Eyes.
+In 2022, New Eyes launched Azimuth, our private line of premium eyewear to support our mission.
+Glasses purchased from Azimuth directly provide revenue for New Eyes to accomplish our mission.
+For every Azimuth eyewear purchase, two people in need in the United States receive free prescription glasses from New Eyes.

 How does my purchase of Azimuth eyewear help two people in need?